Seen in 2012; thestatue of Jackie Robinson and Pee Wee Reese is at the right | |

 In early 2015, theNew York University Violets moved in and made Maimonides Park their home stadium.
 In the process, they forced theSt.
 Joseph's College Bears to move out.Baruch College plays a few games at Maimonides Park, as do a few high school teams.

-Following the 2015 season, a set of bleachers were removed, removing 500 seats from the ballpark.
-The area which housed the bleachers was turned into a picnic area.
+Following the 2015 season, a set of bleachers was removed, removing 500 seats from the ballpark.
+The area that housed the bleachers was turned into a picnic area.

 Maimonides Park hosted aqualifying round for the2017 World Baseball Classic in September 2016.[10]
 Israel won the Qualifier over Great Britain, Brazil & Pakistan.